Sunday, July 10, 2011

 Winter Wonderland Table Setting

-LOVE the Willow House Villa Dinnerware... so versatile!
-Here I created a winter wonderland tablescape using our pottery and pops of icy blue.
-Don't you love our Ingleside Luminaries?
+LOVE simple white or creme dinnerware... so versatile!
+Here I created a winter wonderland tablescape using pottery and pops of icy blue.

 Thursday, August 19, 2010